Trust and privacy

 What to consider before export

-Even the correct preset should be validated once in the real platform uploader before you process a full catalog.
+Even the right preset is worth validating once in the real uploader before you process a full catalog.

-It helps trim external empty space, but the final composition still needs a human check before bulk export.
+It helps trim extra empty space, but the final composition still needs a human check before bulk export.

-Accepted formats such as JPG, JPEG, PNG, WEBP, HEIC matter, but background treatment, product scale, and safer margins usually matter just as much.
+Accepted formats such as JPG, JPEG, PNG, WEBP, HEIC matter, but background treatment, product scale, and margin control matter just as much.

 Best practices